 NOTE In the case of HLS authentication using ECDSA – this is authentication_mechanism 7 – the public key certificate of the server for digital signature is transported in the AARE.

 The return parameters – in the case of success – include the certificate.
-For the details of method invocation and return parameters, see IIEC 62056-6-2:EC 62056-6-2:—, 5.3.7.
+For the details of method invocation and return parameters, see IEC 62056-6-2:2021, 4.4.7.
 The process is shown in Figure 27.